rust-lang/rfcs/text/0000-sized-hierarchy.md

         - compound types where every element is `DynSized`
 - `RuntimeSized`
     - Types whose size is statically known at runtime.
+        - i.e. the type's size is a function of the type, the target and the runtime environment
     - `RuntimeSized` is a subtrait of `DynSized`.
     - `RuntimeSized` will be implemented for:
         - `Sized` types